vknguyen1992/Swift-initialisers/README.md

 ## Required
 - A `Required` initialiser ensure that a class and all its sub-classes can be initialised with that init
-- A has an required initialiser a1
+- Class A has an required initialiser a1

 ```
 class A {